sdassow/awesome-veganism/README.md

  - London, UK
    - [Eat By Cloe](https://eatbychloe.com/) - Mandatory fish and chips

+ - Oakland, USA
+   - [Millennium Restaurant](https://www.millenniumrestaurant.com/) - Far cry from your ordinary vegan spot in that it takes a hands on, from scratch approach to food which assures a fresh, local, organic and homemade product every time

  - Utrecht, Netherlands
    - [Oproer](https://www.oproerbrouwerij.nl/) - Local brewery with tasty beers and vegan street food